verberktstan/jinput-overtone/README.markdown

               nil)})

 ## Development
-This project is being developed and tested with lein-2 and Overtone-0.8.0 on Windows.
+This project is being developed and tested with lein 2 and Overtone on Windows.

 ## License